Xflofoxx/react-fruit-facts/README.md

   * Dynamic link generation to components
   * How to pass url parameters to a component
 * **Plus**:
   * Playing with fonts, and colors
-  * Playing with fruits :banana:, :apple:, :pinapple:, :watermelon: ...
+  * Playing with fruits :banana:, :apple:, :pineapple:, :watermelon: ...

 ## CRA and Available Scripts